Alita: Battle Angel: Marketing

 The teaser trailer for the film was released on December 8, 2017, with a July 2018 release in mind.
 The footage received a mixed response, with a majority of the commentary focusing on the appearance of the titular character, Alita.
 Andrew Liptak of The Verge stated that "The character looks like an anime doll come to life, or like a Disney character that's just a hair off from normal.
 It's probably a deliberate choice, meant to remind viewers at every moment that Alita isn't human.
 But after so many years of CGI animators trying to mimic convincing human faces and not entirely succeeding, it's still unsettling to see a character hovering this close to realistic, while staying this far away from it."
 Adam Chitwood of Collider was intrigued and cautiously optimistic, saying, "This thing looks bonkers, and now it's crystal clear why Cameron was considering directing this in the first place.
 The choice to make your protagonist a photo-real CGI creation interacting with actual human characters is mighty ambitious, and I can say with certainty this doesn't look like anything Robert Rodriguez has done before.
 I don't know if it'll be good, but it definitely seems like it'll at least be interesting."

 The first trailer was shown at SDCC 2018 and made its way online on July 23, 2018, with a December 2018 release in mind.
-The trailer featured a cover of Linkin Park's "New Divide", covered by composer J2 featuring vocalist Avery.
+The trailer featured a cover of Linkin Park's "New Divide," covered by composer J2 featuring vocalist Avery.
 The third trailer was released in November 2018, almost a year after the first trailer was launched.

 A tie-in novel was released on November 20, 2018, written by sci-fi author Pat Cadigan.
 Entitled Iron City, the novel's story acted as a prequel focused on some of the residents living in Iron City before the events of the film.
 An audiobook adaptation of the novel was also released on the same date, narrated by Brian Nishii.
 Alongside the release of the film, another novel titled Dr. Ido's Journal by Nick Aires was published on February 19, 2019.
 Three hundred limited-edition copies of The Art and Making of the Movie by Abbie Bernstein were signed by Robert Rodriguez.
 The official novelization of the film was released on the same date, written by Pat Cadigan.

-In January 2019, Cameron and 20th Century Fox partnered with Open Bionics to give 13-year-old double amputee Tilly Lockey a pair of Alita-inspired bionic Hero Arms for the film's London premiere.
-In February 2019, 20th Century Fox collaborated with Iam8bit to create "Passport to Iron City", a recreation of the film's setting for fans to tour.
+In January 2019, Cameron and 20th Century Fox collaborated with Open Bionics to give 13-year-old double amputee Tilly Lockey a pair of Alita-inspired bionic Hero Arms for the film's London premiere.
+In February 2019, 20th Century Fox collaborated with Iam8bit to create "Passport to Iron City," a recreation of the film's setting for fans to tour.
 "Passport to Iron City" is available in New York City, Los Angeles, and Austin.